mcosovic/FactorGraph.jl/docs/src/man/graphicalmodel.md

 ```julia-repl
 freezeVariable!(gbp; variable = value)
 ```
-The functions accept the composite type `GraphicalModel` and the factor node index corresponding to the row number of the jacobian matrix, or the variable node index corresponding to the column number of the jacobian matrix.

 Additionally, we provide functions that freeze the target edge.
 More precisely, the function freezes the message from variable node to factor node or the message from factor node to variable node.
 Hence, the frozen message retains the value that was at the time of freezing.
 ```julia-repl